karouu/python3_study_with_sample_code/python_note.md

 list(filter(lambda x: x > 5, [3, 4, 5, 6, 7]))     # => [6, 7]

-Scope of Variables
+## Scope of Variables
 Variables that are defined inside a function body have a local scope, and those defined outside have a global scope.

 The scope of a variable determines the portion of the program where you can access a particular identifier.
 There are two basic scopes of variables in Python
 - Global variables
 - Local variables

+**What's *namespace* and *scoping*?**
+- KEY-VALUE dictionary
+Variables are names (identifiers) that map to objects.
+A *namespace* is a dictionary of variable names (keys) and their corresponding objects(values).

+- Local vs Global namespace

-Module
+## Module
-A module is a Python object with arbitrarily named attributes that you can bind and reference.
+- A module is a Python object with arbitrarily named attributes that you can bind and reference.
-Simply, a module is a file consisting of Python code.
+- Simply, a module is a file consisting of Python code.
 A module can define functions, classes and variables.

-The Python code for a module named ooxx normally resides in a file named ooxx.py.
+- The Python code for a module named ooxx normally resides in a file named ooxx.py.

-Python's from statement lets you import specific attributes from a module into the current namespace.
+- Python's __from statement__ lets you import specific attributes from a module into the current namespace.

-When you import a module, the Python interpreter searches for the module in the following sequences −
+- When you import a module, the Python interpreter searches for the module in the following sequences:

-The current directory.
+  - The current directory.

-If the module isn't found, Python then searches each directory in the shell variable PYTHONPATH.
+    > If the module isn't found, Python then searches each directory in the shell variable PYTHONPATH.

-If all else fails, Python checks the default path.
+    > If all else fails, Python checks the default path.
 On UNIX, this default path is normally /usr/local/lib/python/.

-The module search path is stored in the system module sys as the sys.path variable.
+The module search path is stored in the system module __sys__ as the sys.path variable.
 The sys.path variable contains the current directory, PYTHONPATH, and the installation-dependent default.

 Variables are names (identifiers) that map to objects.
 A namespace is a dictionary of variable names (keys) and their corresponding objects (values).

-The dir() built-in function returns a sorted list of strings containing the names defined by a module.

 the special string variable __name__ is the module's name, and __file__ is the filename from which the module was loaded.

-Packages in Python
+# Packages in Python
-A package is a hierarchical file directory structure that defines a single Python application environment that consists of modules and subpackages and sub-subpackages, and so on.

 /phone
     - pots.py
     - Isdn.py
     - G3.py
-    -__init__.py
+    - __init__.py
         - import phone

-'''
-what's a module in python?
+## what's a module in python?
-A module is a file consisting of Python code.
+* A module is a file consisting of Python code.
-A module can define functions, classes and variables.
+* A module can define functions, classes and variables.
-A module can also include runnable code.
+* A module can also include runnable code.

-then what's package in python ?
+## then what's package in python ?
-It includes many directories and python files.
+> It includes many directories and python files.
+> "A package is a hierarchical file directory structure that
-All of them define a single Python application environment.
+> defines a **single Python application environment** that
-"A package is a hierarchical file directory structure that defines a single Python application environment that consists of modules and subpackages and sub-subpackages, and so on."
+> consists of modules and subpackages and sub-subpackages, and so on."

-What's the role of __init__.py file in a Python  package ?
+**What's the role of *__init__.py* file in a Python package ?**
-To import a package by the package's name
+> To import a package by the package's name

-how do dir() do?
+**how do *dir()* do?**
 built-in function returns a sorted list of strings containing the names defined by a module.
-__name__ is the module's name, and
-__file__ is the filename from which the module was loaded.

-What's namespace and scoping?
-KEY-VALUE dictionary
-Variables are names (identifiers) that map to objects.
- A namespace is a dictionary of variable names (keys) and their corresponding objects (values).

-Local vs Global namespace

-IMPORT
+## IMPORT
 You can use any Python source file as a module by executing an import statement in some other Python source file.

 FROM　　*　IMPORT *
 Python's FROM  statement lets you import specific attributes from a module into the current namespace.
-'''

 from  filename import attribute, function, method import filename

-filename.py
-where to find filename.py?
+**where to find filename.py?** print(u'%s' % sys.__doc__)

-print(u'%s'%sys.__doc__)
-locating modules:
+## locating modules:
 - the current directory
 - search directory in the shell varialble PYTHONPATH
 - the Default path, in unix: /usr/local/lib/python/